On visit to Southeast Asia’s largest mosque, Pope says battling climate change and religious extremism a common cause - KESQ

 Jakarta, Indonesia (CNN) — Since his papacy began in 2013, Pope Francis has signaled his intention to build bridges with other faiths.
 The global growth of Islam, and the rise of extremism across religions, also made this an urgent priority.

-“The global phenomenon of dehumanization is marked especially by widespread violence and conflict, frequently leading to an alarming number of victims,” read the Joint Declaration of Istiqlal, also signed by the Grand Imam of Indonesia, Nasaruddin Umar, in the sprawling capital Jakarta.
+“The global phenomenon of dehumanization is marked especially by widespread violence and conflict, frequently leading to an alarming number of victims,” said the statement, signed in the sprawling capital Jakarta.

 On climate change, the declaration stated that “human exploitation of creation” had led to “various destructive consequences such as natural disasters, global warming and unpredictable weather patterns,” and an “obstacle to the harmonious coexistence of peoples.”

-Francis arrived at Istiqlal Mosque, the largest in Southeast Asia, in the morning local time, driving past streets lined with well-wishers in a metropolis that is one of the fastest sinking cities in the world.
+Francis arrived at Istiqlal Mosque, the largest in Southeast Asia, in the morning, driving past streets lined with well-wishers in a metropolis that is one of the fastest sinking cities in the world.
 That concern has sparked a controversial and expensive plan to relocate Indonesia’s capital entirely.

+Indonesia, a vast archipelago in the tropics, is vulnerable to sea level rise driven by human-caused climate change, as well as hazards triggered by extreme weather, including floods and landslides.

-Located next door to the city’s Catholic cathedral, the Pope also visited an underpass known as the “tunnel of friendship” which connects the places of worship.
+The mosque is next-door to the city’s Catholic cathedral, and the pope visited an underpass known as the “tunnel of friendship” which connects the places of worship.

-Francis’ Indonesia trip, and signing of the declaration, are in keeping with his bridge-building approach.
+His Indonesia trip and the signing of the declaration are in keeping with his bridge-building approach.
 But while about 87% of Indonesia’s 280 million people practice Islam, the visit also puts the spotlight on its 8.6 million Catholics and other minorities.

-His arrival in the archipelago nation “is good news for us, something that strengthen our faith,” said Father Hieronymus Sridanto Ariwobo, a Catholic priest in Jakarta.
+His arrival in the archipelago nation “is good news for us, something that strengthens our faith,” said Father Hieronymus Sridanto Ariwobo, a Catholic priest in Jakarta.

-“And secondly, the Pope will come here as a symbol how the relationship between the Christian and Muslim here in the country.”
+“And secondly, the pope will come here as a symbol (of) the relationship between the Christian and Muslim here in the country.”

 “Indonesia is a great country, a mosaic of cultures, ethnicities and religious traditions, a rich diversity, which is also reflected in the varied ecosystem,” Francis said during Thursday’s inter-faith meeting, which the pontiff spent in a wheelchair.
 “May no one succumb to the allure of fundamentalism and violence.”